haric95/web_molecules/README.md

 * **Hari Chauhan** - *Initial work*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * Thanks to Ethan Vicars for helping with data collection and processing.